RyanKoech/Hogwarts/ReadMe.md

 - Home Feature - Access full list of all characters.
 - Character Feature - Get inside information about your favourite character.

+#### Testing
+Test cases for Home and Character Modules implemented.

 ## App Screenshots

 ### Light